umberto-bianchin/TasteNotWaste/README.md

 5. The waveform will be plotted so you can visually confirm the mic is working.

 ### ✅ Set the Selected Device
-Once you identify the correct device index, update the value in your app:
+Once you identify the correct device index, update the value in your app changing in the file **audio/audio.py**
-In audio.py
 ```bash
 DEFAULT_DEVICE_INDEX = 1  # ← your working device
 ```